1 Day of Serendipity in Syracuse at Minareto Siracusa

 FROM: Catania Airport (Via Fontanarossa, 95121 Catania CT, Italy)

-DRIVE: This is by far going to be the easiest, most efficient way for you to get around Sicily.
-Both at home and abroad, I’ve had the most pleasant, seamless rental car experiences with Sixt—every time I’ve used their service the pick-up and drop-off process has been a complete breeze, with the entire exchange lasting no more than 5 minutes.
-There are Sixt locations at both airports, so regardless of where you fly into or out of, you’ll have a convenient way to drop off your vehicle.
-Since this isn’t a given in Sicily, be sure to book an automatic vehicle if you don’t know how to drive a manual stick-shift!
-If you don’t want to wait in line for hours at a legacy vendor like Hertz, be sure to book with Sixt!
+DRIVE: This is the easiest, most efficient way to get around Sicily.
+Both at home and abroad, I’ve had the most seamless rental car experiences with Sixt.
+Each time I’ve used their service the pick-up and drop-off has been a complete breeze, with the entire exchange lasting no more than 5 minutes.
+There are Sixt locations at both airports, so regardless of where you fly from you’ll have a convenient way to drop off your vehicle.
+Since this isn’t a given in Sicily, book an automatic vehicle if you can’t drive a manual stick-shift!
+If you don’t want to wait in line for hours at a legacy vendor like Hertz, book with Sixt!

 Pro Tip:

-BUS: There is no direct bus access to the Minareto, you would need to take the 55 minute Interbus S.p.A.
-IN01 bus towards to the Syracuse Viale Scala Greca 394 stop, at which point you could then taxi to the resort.
-Although this would only cost you $7 one-way for the bus transportation, the required taxi transportation could quickly rack up expenses that would make a rental car cheaper anyways—plus you have the added benefit of flexibility to come and go as you please!
+BUS: There’s no direct bus access to the grand hotel Minareto Siracusa.
+Take the 55 minute Interbus S.p.A. bus towards the Syracuse Viale Scala Greca 394 stop or the 57 minute Trenitalia regionale veloce train towards Siracusa station, at which point you could taxi to the resort.
+Although this bus route only costs $7 one way and the train fare from the Catania airport is $9.73, the necessary taxi expenses can rack up a bill that would make a rental car cheaper anyways—plus you have the added flexibility to come and go as you please!

 How to Get to Syracuse from Minareto?

 DRIVE: Booking a rental car is key when staying at the Minareto, as the reclusive nature of this private resort means you’re relatively isolated from other centralized areas of commerce and dining.
-If you intend to leave the property, driving to Syracuse is a simple task taking no more than 20 minutes, and free valet parking is offered by the resort to store your vehicle when you don’t need it!
+To leave the property, driving to Syracuse is a simple task taking no more than 20 minutes, and free valet parking is offered to store your vehicle when you don’t need it!

-WATER TAXI: A taxi boat service departs from the rocky solarium, transporting you to Syracuse in just 12 minutes.
-While this sounds great in theory, this service costs €20-25/person one way and can rack up quite a hefty fee quickly if you’re traveling in a large group.
-For this reason, I highly recommend renting a car if you’re indeed planning to stay at this resort.
+WATER TAXI: A taxi boat service departs from the rocky solarium, arriving in Syracuse in just 12 minutes.
+While this sounds great in theory, the service costs €20-25/person one way and can quickly become a hefty fee if traveling in a large group.
+For this reason, I highly recommend renting a car when staying at this resort.

-TAXI: While you can request a cab in the hotel lobby or via the WhatsApp digital concierge service, this method of transport can also get quite pricey, with visitors quoting anywhere from €40-80 roundtrip to drive to the city center and back.
+TAXI: Request a cab in the hotel lobby or via the WhatsApp digital concierge service.
+However, this method of transport can also get quite pricey, with visitors quoting fares anywhere from €40-80 roundtrip to drive to the city center and back.
 Enjoy flexibility, privacy, and cost-savings by renting your own vehicle instead.

 Where to Stay in Syracuse?

-Given this entire guide details the Minareto, I won’t dive into every nuance here of this entirely Sicilian project in full harmony with the natural environment and local traditions.
-A place where luxury is a state of mind, the Minareto stands out on the international scene for the uniqueness and diversity of its proposal, as well as for its extraordinary location in one of the most enchanting settings in south-eastern Sicily.
+Given this entire guide details the Minareto, I won’t yet dive into every nuance of this entirely Sicilian project built in full harmony with the natural environment and local traditions.
+A place where luxury is a state of mind, the Minareto stands out on the international resort scene for the uniqueness of its proposal, offering an extraordinary location in enchanting southeastern Sicily.

-Upon your arrival, immerse yourself in an experience dedicated to all-round well-being which reconciles past and present, wellbeing and sustainability, and reveals the vibrant soul of Sicily.
+Immerse yourself in an experience dedicated to all-round well-being which reconciles past and present, sustainability, and reveals the vibrant soul of Sicily.

-Inside your room find a ‘’Simmons’’ king mattresses alongside modern comforts like an LCD TV.
-The large shower is made entirely of precious marble and the outdoor area is embellished with a rich variety of Mediterranean flora.
+Find a ‘Simmons’ king mattresses alongside modern comforts like an LCD TV.
+The large shower is entirely made of precious marble and the outdoor area is embellished with various Mediterranean flora.

-As part of your lodging fee, you’ll be granted access to the fitness room, pool, and private beach resort where umbrellas and towels are provided free of charge.
-Additionally, 30,000 square meters m² of authentic Sicilian countryside were acquired in 2020, today serving as a garden of centuries-old olive and carob trees, palm trees, Indian figs and aromatic herb plants for you to discover!
+As part of the nightly rate, receive access to the fitness room, pool, and private beach resort where umbrellas and towels are provided free of charge.
+Additionally, 30,000 m² of authentic Sicilian countryside was acquired in 2020, today a garden full of centuries-old olive, carob, and palm trees for you to discover!

 What to Do at Minareto?